jwhittle933/TechApp/README.md

 # TechApp

-A quick help guide for professors on the campus of Southern Seminary when a technician is unavailable to help.
+A quick help guide for professors when a technician is unavailable to help.

 This project is live at https://fathomless-waters-70389.herokuapp.com/